Scroll down for inspiration or go directly to our plan your trip page

 If you don’t have a bike, you can hire one, for example at the charming Hotel Aak – which is well worth a visit in its own right.

 Enjoy rustic homemade dishes made from local and seasonal ingredients.
 Or take a guided tour of the northernmost vineyard in the world, Vingården Tuen.

-Sit back and relax on the Rauma Railway – named one of Europe's most beautiful train journeys by Lonely Planet (2022).
+Sit back and relax on the Rauma Railway – named one of Europe's most beautiful train journeys by Lonely Planet.

 The trip from Åndalsnes to Dombås takes less than two hours.
 The line connects at Dombås with the Dovre Railway line, which runs between Oslo and Trondheim.

-The journey takes you past the emerald green Rauma river and the pictoresque Kylling Bridge.
+The journey takes you past the emerald green Rauma river and the picturesque Kylling Bridge.

-If you want a nice picture, a tip is to walk the small hike from Verma to this viewpoint, and grab a shot when the train passes by!
+Tip: If you want a great photo, take the short hike from Verma to this viewpoint and snap a picture when the train passes by!

-If you can't get enough of this view and would like to wake up to it, check out the Trollstigen Camping.
+If you can't get enough of this view and would like to wake up to it, check in at Trollstigen Camping.